spatie/laravel-tail/README.md

 - [All Contributors](../../contributors)

 This package was created because [the awesome tail command present in Laravel 4](https://github.com/laravel/framework/blob/4.2/src/Illuminate/Foundation/Console/TailCommand.php) was dropped in Laravel 5.
 The tail command from this package is equivalent to Laravel's old one minus the remote tailing features.

-## Support us

-Spatie is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

-Does your business depend on our contributions?
-Reach out and support us on [Patreon](https://www.patreon.com/spatie).
-All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License